GreyMario/OoT-Randomizer/README.md

 -In the Spirit Temple, the child can obtain the vanilla Map chest with Deku Sticks.
 No fire magic is needed.
 -In the Spirit Temple, you can collect the silver rupees without Hover Boots by jumping directly onto the rolling boulder or with a jump slash.
 -In the Spirit Temple, you can use the Longshot to cross from the hand with the Mirror Shield in vanilla to the other hand.
 -In Ganon's Castle Spirit Trial, the web can be burned with a precise shot through the torch by a normal arrow.
 Fire Arrows are not required.
--While we guarantee tunics for Fire Temple and Water Temple, you can possibly force yourself to do without if you seriously let a Like Like eat the tunic and then do not recover the tunic.
-It is almost always possible to do without, but it can make things really difficult on you.
 -Several Gold Skulltulla Tokens can be reached by clever/precise uses of jump slashes and spin attacks (possibly magic spin attacks).

 # Known issues